siddarthx07/ai-job-application-helper/README.md

   - A fully rewritten LaTeX document that keeps your template + section order
   - Skill-match scores (so you know which keywords are hitting)
   - Keyword gaps and suggested bullets (flagged for review)
-- We compile that LaTeX **inside the extension** using a WebAssembly build of TeX Live, show the PDF preview in the side panel, and let you download/share it instantly.
+- You can download the generated LaTeX file and compile it using Overleaf or your local LaTeX installation.
-- The tailored PDF + insights are cached per job, so revisiting the same job instantly reloads your last version.
+- The tailored LaTeX + insights are cached per job, so revisiting the same job instantly reloads your last version.

 The extension automatically detects job details and cover letter fields.
 Works with textarea, input, and contenteditable fields.